-Serums are concentrated formulas with a silky texture that typically address a specific skin concern and are applied before moisturizer.
+Serums are concentrated formulas with a silky texture that typically address a specific skin concern and are applied after toners and essences but before moisturizer.
 Here are three to try:

 If you have anti-aging or acne concerns, a retinol serum belongs in your routine.
+Retinol is praised by dermatologists for its ability to address fine lines and wrinkles as well as discoloration and other signs of aging.
 Try this drugstore formula that contains 0.3% of pure retinol for optimal results.
 Because the ingredient is so potent, start by using it once a week with moisturizer to avoid any irritation or dryness.

-If you’re more of a less-is-more kind of skin-care consumer, we recommend this three-in-one product.
-It serves as a serum, moisturizer and sunscreen and contains brightening ingredients to improve dull, uneven skin.
+If you follow a less-is-more skincare mantra, we recommend this three-in-one product.
+It serves as a night cream, serum and eye cream and contains retinol to improve fine lines and uneven skin texture.

 What Is an Emulsion?

 Lighter than a cream yet thicker — and less concentrated — than a serum, an emulsion is like a lightweight facial lotion.
 Emulsions are the perfect product for oily or combination skin types who don’t need a thick moisturizer.
 If you have dry skin, an emulsion can be used after serum and before moisturizer for an extra layer of hydration.
 Here are three to try: